 October 26: Roasted Squash and Tofu with Soy, Honey, Chili and Ginger

-October 30: Buffalo-Stuffed Sweet Potatoes
+October 30: Sweet Potato Cheese Fries

-October 31: Pumpkin Soup in Mini Pumpkin Bowls
+October 31: Pumpkin Soup In Mini Pumpkin Bowls

 For even more great recipes, check out our first cookbook, Only the Good Stuff.